Telenav/cactus/README.md

-The `print-message` mojo allows us to just attach a formatted message that will be printed to the console at the end of a Maven run, on success, on failure or always, which allows the operator to know what to do next:
+The `print-message` mojo allows us to just attach a formatted message that will be printed to the console at the end of a Maven run, on success, on failure or always, which allows the operator to know what to do next (when using the `telenav-build/release.sh` script, this can be ignored):

 ```xml
         <execution>